chinapedia/wikipedia.abstract.en/Page/Elementary_algebra.md

 Quadratic equations

-Quadratic equation plot of y = x² + 3x − 10 showing its roots at x =  − 5 and x = 2, and that the quadratic can be rewritten as y = (x + 5)(x − 2) A quadratic equation is one which includes a term with an exponent of 2, for example, x²,[35] and no term with higher exponent.
+A quadratic equation is one which includes a term with an exponent of 2, for example, x²,[35] and no term with higher exponent.
 The name derives from the Latin _quadrus_, meaning square.[36]
 In general, a quadratic equation can be expressed in the form ax² + bx + c = 0,[37] where is not zero (if it were zero, then the equation would not be quadratic but linear).
 Because of this a quadratic equation must contain the term ax², which is known as the quadratic term.
 Hence a ≠ 0, and so we may divide by and rearrange the equation into the standard form

     x² + px + q = 0